Part One: Blacks Vote for Public Education, Win a Separate but Unequal Place in the New School System

 Jim Crow Inequality

 As Dickson and the five white school committee members worked to open the system by January 1888, racial disparities quickly reared their heads.
 Plemmons notes that the board of aldermen appointed the white members to staggered terms of two, four, and six years.
-Dickson’s term was one year.
+Dickson’s term was two years.

 As the era of Jim Crow took shape in late nineteenth century Asheville, it became clear that the tangible resources the city school system was providing for white students—everything from buildings to books to teacher salaries—were superior to those for black students.
 Waters points out in that during the school system’s first years, white teachers earned $30 per month and black teachers $25.
 White principals were paid $45 per month and black principals $40.
 Overall, the gap in per-student spending between white schools and black schools was at least 20 percent.